1 July 2026, 16:42

 • For questions about canton-specific adaptation: Get in touch →

 These motions are directed against the basic structure of hobby hunting in Switzerland – from closed seasons through hunting bans to the exemption of private land.
-Scientific background, legal foundations (JSG, cantonal hunting acts, TSchG) and supporting arguments can be found in the Dossier: Foundations & Hunting in Switzerland →
+Scientific background, legal foundations (JSG, cantonal hunting acts, TSchG) and supporting arguments can be found in the Dossier: Fundamentals & hunting in Switzerland →

 2. Politics, lobby & media

-These initiatives target the hunting lobby's political influence, propaganda in schools, and irrelevant privileges for hunting associations.
-Background information can be found in the Dossier: Politics, lobby & media →
+These initiatives are directed against the political influence of the hunting lobby, against propaganda in schools and against irrelevant privileges for hunting associations.
+Background information in the Dossier: Politics, lobby & media →

 4. Animal dignity, images of violence & the psychological dimension